Galileo project: Europa

 There was acrimonious debate among scientists over the thickness of the ice crust, and those who presented results indicating that it might be thinner than the 20 to 30 km proposed by the accredited scientists on the Galileo Imaging Team faced intimidation, scorn, and reduced career opportunities.
 The Galileo Imaging Team was led by Michael J. Belton from the Kitt Peak National Observatory.
 Scientists who planned imaging sequences had the exclusive right to the initial interpretation of the Galileo data, most which was performed by their research students.
-The scientific community did not want a repetition of the 1979 Morabito incident, when Linda A. Morabito, an engineer at the JPL working on Voyager 1, discovered the first active extraterrestrial volcano on Io.
+The scientific community did not want a repetition of the 1979 Morabito incident, when Linda A. Morabito, an engineer at JPL working on Voyager 1, discovered the first active extraterrestrial volcano on Io.
 The Imaging Team controlled the manner in which discoveries were presented to the scientific community and the public through press conferences, conference papers and publications.

 Observations by the Hubble Space Telescope in 1995 reported that Europa had a thin oxygen atmosphere.
 This was confirmed by Galileo in six experiments on orbits E4 and E6 during occultations when Europa was between Galileo and the Earth.
 This allowed Canberra and Goldstone to investigate the ionosphere of Europa by measuring the degree to which the radio beam was diffracted by charged particles.
 This indicated the presence of water ions, which were most likely water molecules that had been dislodged from the surface ice and then ionized by the Sun or the Jovian magnetosphere.
 The presence of an ionosphere was sufficient to deduce the existence of a thin atmosphere on Europa.

 On December 11, 2013, NASA reported, based on results from the Galileo mission, the detection of "clay-like minerals" (specifically, phyllosilicates), often associated with organic materials, on the icy crust of Europa.
 The presence of the minerals may have been the result of a collision with an asteroid or comet.